 Oh!
 That’s what you mean!
 I see!

 The use of なるほど in the above example conveys both a sense of understanding and of friendliness.
-It also expresses that the speaker has gained knowledge about something that they did not previously know.
+It also expresses that the speaker has gained knowledge about something they did not know.

 Let’s take a look at another example.